 Once the DISM scan is finished, the issue should be resolved.
-If you were unable to run SFC scan before, run it after running DISM scan and check if that solves your problem.
+If you were unable to run an SFC scan before, run it after running a DISM scan and check if that solves your problem.

-Solution 4 – Install the missing updates
+4. Install the missing updates

 - Press Windows Key + I to open the Settings app.

-- Click on Check for updates button.
+- Click on the Check for updates button.
 Windows will now check for available updates.
 If updates are available, they will be downloaded automatically in the background.

-Solution 5 – Reinstall Calculator app
+5. Reinstall the Calculator app

-Solution 6 – Download Windows app troubleshooter
+7. Download the Windows app troubleshooter

-Solution 7 – Turn off your firewall
+8. Turn off your firewall